There have been fourteen Pottery Mechanics Institute Trustees over the past 34 years.

 A ceramic science graduate with 40 years experience in all aspects of higher education- including teaching, research, consultancy and training in North Staffordshire from 1982-2017.

 Currently in the Department of Engineering at Harper Adams University.
-A trustee of PMI for over 20 years.
-A cricket lover and longsuffering fan of Sunderland AFC.
+A trustee of PMI for over 25 years.
+A cricket lover and longsuffering (tho currently pretty buoyant) fan of Sunderland AFC.

 My ceramic interests and expertise extend across a wide range and have included dental and bio ceramics, utilisation of waste streams into building materials, microstructure-property relationships.
 My education-sector experience includes running distance- and workplace-based courses as well as teaching from Level 3 up to Masters level and PhD supervision.